-When shipping to or from countries outside the EU different levels of duty will be payable dependent upon the type of commodity, and the countries of origin and destination.
-An experienced shipping agent will be able to advise you of the duties payable, any commodity restrictions and the necessary documentation required for your consignment, in addition to managing the physical movement of your goods and the various modes of transport involved.
+When moving goods to or from countries outside the EU different levels of duty will be payable dependent upon the type of commodity, and the countries of origin and destination.
+An experienced agent will be able to advise you of the duties payable, any commodity restrictions and the necessary documentation required for your consignment, in addition to managing the physical movement of your goods and the various modes of transport involved.

 As you’ve probably worked out after reading this, the world of international shipping has a whole vocabulary of its own.
 If you’ve never arranged an international shipment before, it can all be really confusing.
 No need to worry though as the shipping companies quoting for you deal with millions of cargo consignments every year, so they will best advise you.

-But if you do want to get your head around some of the shipping terms you will come across, have a look at this online glossary of shipping terms from Maritime Information, the UK shipping industry governing body.
+But if you do want to get your head around some of the terms you will come across, have a look at this online glossary of shipping terms from Maritime Information, the UK industry governing body.

 And when you're ready to ship your goods let us help you find the right companies.
 Simply click the Get Quotes button, enter your cargo details and start receiving competitive, no obligation quotes from some of the UKs leading shipping companies.

-Recently completed deliveries
+Recently completed jobs

 United States of America